Causes Of Panic Attacks And How You Can Cope

 Heart palpitations are one of the first symptoms of a panic attack and can feel like a pounding or racing heartbeat.
 This can be one of the more common symptoms for those with intense anxiety or any form of panic attacks.
 There may also be feelings of chest pain or another discomfort in the stomach area or a feeling of knots in the stomach and chest.
 You may even feel nauseous or ill.

 Sweating, hot flashes, dizziness and even chills are also symptoms that you may want to watch out for.
-A tingling sensation or a feeling of losing touch with reality or depersonalization can also be signs of an attack.
+A tingling sensation or a feeling of losing touch with reality or depersonalization can also be signs of a sudden attack.

 With any of these symptoms, it can be important to seek out professional help to find out what's going on and work on treatment.
 It may also be important to know how to tell the difference between a panic attack and a heart attack.
 Ask your doctor to educate you on this topic to ensure you have accurate information that’s relevant to you, your family history, and your health.
 For example, biological women may experience different heart attack symptoms than men.
 And those with a clean bill of health often have less to worry about than those with heart attack risk factors.